Muheli/vsp-hud-message/README.md

+VSP = Vatom Spaces Plugin

-# Vatom Template Plugin 🔌
+# HUD Message 🔌

 This plugin is designed to be used from within [Vatom Spaces](https://vatom.com).